What should I do if I, or any of my household, have any COVID-19 symptoms?

 If you are not eligible for sick pay, and you are not working because of government advice, you can apply for Universal Credit.

 How do I claim SSP for COVID-19 related absence?

 You must report absence from work in the normal way through your VGC line manager.
-Please email firstname.lastname@example.org to log this.
+Please also email firstname.lastname@example.org so they can log this.

 SSP payments can only be processed after HR has received your completed self-certification form.
 SSP payments will be made into your bank account the week after receipt of the form.

-If you are still unwell after seven days, you must self-isolate for a further seven days (14 in total).
-You must send VGC the isolation certificate from the NHS 111 website for the second period of seven days of self-isolation.
+You must send VGC the isolation certificate from the NHS 111 website for the full period of self-isolation (14 days).